awslabs/osml-tile-server/test-load/README.md

-# Basic Load Testing with Locust
+# Basic Load Test with Locust

-## Quick Start: Local Development Load Testing
+## Quick Start: Local Development Load Test
 Sample configuration files have been provided to run load tests from a local machine.
 The `test-load/locust_ts_user.py` locustfile contains simulated users of the tile server resources.